3191110276/intro-to-kubernetes/C2_Package_Manager/README.md

 helm create ciscoapp
 ```

 Helm created a directory, which contains all the necessary files for this chart.
 You can have a look into this directory to see the basic structure of a Helm chart.
+There should be four basic components.
+The 'Charts.yaml' file contains a high-level description of the chart.